 Disadvantages.
-The attrition rate does not take into account any of the reasons the beginning and ending enrollments are different.
-Therefore, there is no way to distinguish attrition that results from dropping out of school from attrition resulting from grade-level retention, students transferring to private schools, death, or early graduation.
+The attrition rate does not take into account the reasons beginning and ending enrollments differ.
+Attrition that occurs because of dropouts cannot be distinguished from attrition that occurs because of retention, transfers, or early graduation.
 For this reason, the attrition rate can fluctuate because of factors that are not considered a reflection of school performance, such as the student mobility rate, and factors Texas has chosen not to include as performance measures, such as retention rates.
 When used as a proxy for a longitudinal dropout rate, the attrition rate overstates the dropout problem.
 Appendix E compares the TEA Grade 9-12 longitudinal dropout rate and Grade 9-12 attrition rate for the class of 1999.